-Information about students that is collected and stored by school personnel may be separated into several categories, including, but not limited to, the following records.
+Student education records may be separated into several categories, including, but not limited to, the following.

-1. Cumulative Records
+a.
+Cumulative Records

 The cumulative record is the official record for each student.
 The cumulative record includes student identification information, such as the student's name, address (or a homeless student's living situation), sex, race, birthplace, and birth date; family data including the parents' names, addresses, work and home telephone numbers, and places of employment; academic work completed; grades; standardized test scores; health screenings and immunization documentation; attendance records; withdrawal and reentry records; discipline records; honors and activities; class rank; date of graduation; and follow-up records.